A Room Full of Nothing: Plot

 Phyllis (Ivy Meehan), an aspiring fine artist, and Barry (Duncan Coe), an actor in a community theater, are living together in a small house in an Austin suburb.
 Barry receives a scathing review of his performance in a low-budget play on the same day that the play is closing.
 During the wrap party his co-star tries to convince him that all problems can be solved by the use of manifesting and the law of attraction.
 The next day, while at a gallery opening where her art is on display, Phyllis is confronted by a daft art fan who questions her work and makes her second guess her choice to be an artist.
 Later that night she overhears her boss talking to another patron as they criticize the work her boss previously praised.
 Phyllis takes her art from the wall of the gallery before storming out in defiance.

 That night, Barry confides in Phyllis that he wishes he could just take a vacation.
 As they drink a bottle of whiskey he and Phyllis jokingly "manifest" to the universe that they wish everyone would disappear and it could just be the two of them alone in the world.
-The next morning, Barry goes to check for his newspaper as he always does to discover it hasn't been delivered.
+The next morning, Barry goes to check for his newspaper as he always does to discover it is undelivered.
 He drives to his local convenience store to find it closed.
 He begins to notice that nobody else is out on the streets.
 He returns home to confront Phyllis, suspecting they had forgotten about a national holiday, and he and Phyllis head out into the city to investigate.
 They find the city streets empty with no signs of life.
 They determine that their "manifesting" worked.
 Barry falls asleep in the back yard to the light of the moon.